troyronda/digitalocean-alpine/README.md

 1. Re-open "Console Access".
 2. Login as `root`.
 3. Enable writing to the file system.
-    - `mount -o rw -o remount /dev/vda1 /`
+    - `mount -o rw,remount /dev/vda1 /`
     - `vi /etc/fstab`
     - Set the 4th column to `defaults`
     - Save and exit.